hangrybear666/10-devops-bootcamp__kubernetes/README.md

     ```

-2. Deploy ConfigMap and Secret Volume Types with file persistence
+2. Deploy ConfigMap File and Secret File Volume Mounting for initializing containers with custom files

     a.
-To start a basic mosquitto container with default values and log the configuration file, do:
+To start a basic mosquitto container with default values and log the configuration file, run:
     ```
     # basic mosquitto app with standard conf
     kubectl apply -f k8s/mosquitto-without-volumes.yaml